Huje22/OsTag/README.md

 ## Informations

 * Issues / bugs or suggestions please report on discord or in github issues
-* If the configuration was not generated, use the plugin description
+* If the configuration was not generated, use configuration from github
 * If you can't set something Indian will probably help you (write on discord)
-* I don't recomend building jar from this code , i recomend download latest version from releases , if in releases not contains version that would be compatible with the pom.xml version, I do not recommend building it this means that a new version is already in the works, but this may not always be the case, but if you need you can try to build it yourself
+* I don't recommend building jar from this code , i recommend download latest version from releases , if in releases not contains version that would be compatible with the pom.xml version, I do not recommend building it this means that a new version is already in the works, but this may not always be the case, but if you need you can try to build it yourself